Panathenaea: Competitions

 During the festival many competitions were held including a chariot race, a stadion, and various other athletic events.
-There would also be singing and poetry competitions, where participants would perform selections from Homer's Illiad and Odyssey.
+There would also be singing and poetry competitions, where participants would perform selections from Homer's Iliad and Odyssey.

 Prizes

 After the conclusion of the competitions at the festival, prizes were awarded to the victors.
 The reward that is most synonymous with the festival was the Panathenaic prize amphora with images on the sides that would remain similar year to year.
 These prize amphoras were filled with valuable high-class sacred olive oil and the victors would also sometimes receive monetary prizes in the form of Greek drachma instead of amphoras.
 The victors’ names were carved into stone victor lists, which were displayed in various parts of Athens.
 They were placed primarily near churches or religious shrines, with the most notable of these places being the Acropolis.

-Prize Amphoras
+Prize amphoras

 The prize amphoras were the major reward victors received during the festival.
-People in Ancient Greece associated olive oil with Athena because of the mythological story of her gifting the first Moria to Athens, using the tree to claim the city over the god Poseidon.
+People in ancient Greece associated olive oil with Athena because of the mythological story of her gifting the first Moria to Athens, using the tree to claim the city over the god Poseidon.
 Olive oil and the prize amphoras were associated with power, wealth, and prosperity due to this association with Athena.
 The standardized versions of these amphoras would typically depict an image of Athena with roosters standing on two columns on each side of the goddess.
 On the other side of the amphora, there would typically be images related to the event or competition that the amphora was won for.
 These images were believed to be included in an attempt to show the rest of the world that Athens was the self-proclaimed head of ancient Greek civilization.
 An armed Athena was meant to indicate that the goddess was the protector of Athens.
-The roosters supported this image as the people of Athens saw the birds as having a “fighting spirit” with the columns being used to emphasize the rooster's presence.
+The roosters supported this image as the people of Athens saw the birds as having a "fighting spirit" with the columns being used to emphasize the rooster's presence.